Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Methodology

-In this study, we assume that the TNC platform adopts the following operating strategies.\footnote{These assumptions aim at reducing passengers' out-of-vehicle waiting time and limiting service detours.
-They can be nevertheless altered, as shown in \citet{Daganzo2019Book} and \citet{Daganzo2020}, without affecting the structure and validity of the overarching modeling framework.} When a new passenger shows up in a zone $i\in\mathcal{K}$, the TNC platform will instantly assign this passenger to a nearest ``suitable" vehicle within the same zone $i$.
-No vehicle will be used to serve more than two passengers at any time (either for pickup or drop-off); in addition, no new passenger will be assigned to a vehicle already en-route to pick up another passenger (otherwise, the passengers may experience an excessive wait).
-As a result, the vehicles suitable for a new passenger in zone $i$ include idle vehicles and those with one passenger on-board inside zone $i$.
 As in \citet{Daganzo2019Book} and \citet{Daganzo2020}, the new passenger is referred to as a ``caller" (i.e., one who calls for service), and the single onboard passenger of a vehicle is referred to as a ``seeker" (i.e., one who seeks another rider), respectively.
 If the caller is assigned to an idle vehicle, the idle vehicle immediately moves toward the caller's origin, and the caller becomes a seeker upon pickup.
-Otherwise, we say that the caller and the seeker are ``matched,'' and the vehicle with the seeker will detour from its original path to pick up the assigned caller before dropping off the seeker; upon pickup, the vehicle has two passengers onboard, and will next deliver the passenger with a closer destination (which could be within the current zone $i$ or in another zone $j\in\mathcal{K}\setminus\{i\}$).
-Note that with the above rules, vehicles with an assigned passenger cannot cross zone borders.
+Otherwise, if the caller is assigned to a vehicle with a seeker, we say that the caller and the seeker are ``matched,'' and the vehicle with the seeker will detour from its original path to pick up the assigned caller before dropping off the seeker; upon pickup, the vehicle has two passengers onboard, and will next deliver the passenger with a closer destination (which could be within the current zone $i$ or in another zone $j\in\mathcal{K}\setminus\{i\}$).
+Note that with the above rules, if an idle vehicle is assigned to a caller (whose origin is within the same zone), the deadheading trip for pickup cannot cross zone borders.